 6. Check for Discount Passes

 There are many websites that offer discount passes to tours and services.
-One of the websites I’ve used the most is Klook.
+The websites I’ve used the most are Klook and Kkday.
 They offer deals in many destinations around the world, including Hokkaido.
-On their site you’ll find deals to pocket wifi rental, airport transfers, and different tours and activities.
+On their sites you’ll find deals to pocket wifi rental, airport transfers, and different tours and activities.
 Follow these links for a complete list of Hokkaido deals on Klook and Kkday.
 You’ll often find interesting activities that you wouldn’t normally think of yourself so it’s definitely worth a look.
 That’s actually how I learned about Snowmobile Land and ice fishing in Hokkaido.
 I wanted to book our snowmobile rides through Klook but they didn’t offer the option for tandem rides, so I booked directly with Snowmobile Land instead.

 7. Get Travel Insurance